We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You’re encouraged to eat foods of all three colors each day, choosing yellow and red foods in moderation rather than completely avoiding them.

-Additionally, you have a short, engaging, daily lesson on habits, food choices, or psychology to help you better understand what drives your food choices.
+Additionally, you have a short daily lesson on habits, food choices, or psychology to help you better understand what drives your food choices.

-Finally, you also have a weekly check-in with a Noom goal specialist.
-They are usually health coaches, but they may also be registered dietitians or certified personal trainers.
+Finally, you have a weekly check-in with a Noom goal specialist.
+The specialists are usually health coaches, but you may also meet with registered dietitians or certified personal trainers.
 These weekly check-ins can be brief or comprehensive, depending on your needs.

-WW, which until recently was known as Weight Watchers, has been around since the 1960s and a wildly popular and successful weight loss program for the last several decades.
+WW, which until recently was known as Weight Watchers, has been around since the 1960s and has remained a wildly popular and successful weight loss program for the last several decades.

-Although the program has gone through many changes over the years, it centers on the WW SmartPoints system.
+Although the program has undergone many changes over the years, it centers on the WW PersonalPoints system.
 On WW, each food and drink is assigned a points value, and you’re given a daily points budget.

-While no food is off-limits, the points system naturally encourages you to choose lower calorie, higher protein, and more nutritious foods, as they’re lower in points.
+While no food is off-limits, the points system naturally encourages you to choose lower-point foods that are:

 Additionally, WW offers tiered plans with varying degrees of support:

-- Digital: basic, includes limited access to live support
+- Digital: basic tier, which includes limited access to live support

 Anecdotally, many people have reported weight loss success with both WW and Noom.
-What’s more, scientific evidence supports the weight loss benefits of both programs.
+Moreover, scientific evidence supports the weight loss benefits of both programs.

-A large study in over 35,000 Noom app users found that about 78% of them reported some weight loss while using the app.
+A large study of more than 35,000 Noom app users found that about 78% of them reported some weight loss while using the app.
 In this study, the most important factors for steady weight loss included tracking dinner regularly and weighing in regularly (

-Another study in over 7,000 men with overweight found that using Noom for 3 months resulted in an average loss of about 2 body mass index (BMI) points.
+Another study of more than 7,000 overweight men found that using Noom for 3 months resulted in an average loss of about 2 body mass index points.
 Additionally, those who adhered to the program more strictly lost more weight (

-On the other hand, a large review in over 29,000 people on WW found that one-third of the people lost at least 5% of their body weight, as well as that the average weight loss was about 6 pounds (2.8 kg) (
+On the other hand, a large study including more than 29,000 people on WW found that one-third of them lost at least 5% of their body weight and that the average weight loss was about 6 pounds (2.8 kg) (

-On that same note, a high quality study in 279 people found that the WW program was significantly more effective for weight loss after 3 months than an online newsletter that was sent to the control group (
+On that same note, a high quality study of 279 people found that the WW program was significantly more effective for weight loss after 3 months than an online newsletter that was sent to the control group (

-In fact, the WW group lost about 6 pounds (2.7 kg) on average at 3 months, while the control group lost only about 3 pounds (1.3 kg).
-However, it’s important to note that these two studies were funded by Weight Watchers, which potentially could have affected the results (
+In fact, the WW group lost about 6 pounds (2.7 kg) on average at 3 months, while the control group lost only about 3 pounds (1.3 kg) (

 Noom and WW both appear to be effective for weight loss, at least in the short term.